dotnet/fsharp/scratch/docs/Log.md

 ```

 So is the offside stuff adding/missing something weird that I've not noticed, or is the parsing logic not doing what I expect?

+One conflict: `isLetContinuator` currently lets the `and!` be "inside" the `let!`, but the parser expects `hardwhiteDefnBindingsTerminator`, i.e. `ODECLEND`!

+How much of a problem is it that `let! ... and! ...` is using right-recursion?